-2. The Respondent State became party to the African Charter on Human and Peoples' Rights (hereinafter referred to as "the Charter") on 21 October 1986 and to the Protocol on 25 May 2004.
-It deposited the Declaration prescribed under Article 34(6) of the Protocol on 11 January 2013, by which it accepted the jurisdiction of the Court to receive cases from individuals and Non-Governmental Organizations.
-However, on 29 February 2016, the Respondent State notified the African Union Commission of its withdrawal of the said declaration.
+- The Applicant, Fidèle Mulindahabi, a national of the Republic of Rwanda (hereinafter referred to as "the Respondent State) residing in Kigali, complains that he has been a victim of violations in connection with the exercise of his urban transport activity. - 2.
+The Respondent State became party to the African Charter on Human and Peoples' Rights (hereinafter referred to as "the Charter") on 21 October 1986 and to the Protocol on 25 May 2004.
+It deposited the declaration prescribed under Article 34(6) of the Protocol on 11 January 2013, by which it accepted the jurisdiction of the Court to receive cases from individuals and Non-Governmental Organizations.
+On 29 February 2016, the Respondent State notified the African Union Commission of its withdrawal of the said declaration.
 On 3 January 2016, the Court issued an order indicating that the effective date of the Respondent State's withdrawal would be 1 March 2017.1

 II.
-SUBJECT OF THE APPLICATION
+SUBJECT MATTER OF THE APPLICATION